 These methods should not be attempted unless you are a certified and licensed practitioner.
 Only those techniques that fall within your scope of practice should be used as they may cause injury.

 The following procedures can best be described as ongoing orthopedic and/or neurological tests.
 Only a few are demonstrated here.
 It should become apparent to you the number of such tests is almost unlimited.
 Looking outside the box, these tests also serve a more general purpose.
 They will help the practitioner in identifying red flags and in determining if the condition is not mechanical

 In these video clips we are assessing the clients’ symptoms to determine if their cause is abnormal tissue pressure gradients or abnormal morphology of the discs and vertebra bodies.
 Fluids and gases only flow if a pressure gradient exists.
 In the body, contraction of the heart and diaphragm are the major forces producing pressure differences.
 Because of these two actions, blood circulates and air flows into and out of the lungs.
 At the capillary/tissue level the pressure difference is only a few millimeters Hg.
 Therefore, any increase in tissue pressure will compromise the flow.

 Another fluid moving force besides that created by the heart and diaphragm exists: gravity.
 When sitting with a forward head posture gravity will cause fluid in the upper thoracic and lower cervical bodies and discs to move.
 These structures now misshape resulting in a sagittal wedging.

 The goals of therapy are to identify and treat these areas.
-Once this pathology is identified effective outcomes would be due to the lowering the tissue pressure to normal values.
+Once this pathology is identified effective outcomes would be due to the lowering of tissue pressure to normal values.